-Please remember that although the above paints a gloom picture of unassisted biological death, it is intended to address the most common reasons families shy away from euthanasia.
-However, death will occur whether or not we step in and euthanize or not.
-Death is the opposite of birth, not the opposite of life, and our species dies without the use of these medications every day.
-Therefore, if your pet happens to pass without euthanasia, we believe this is a beautiful thing, perhaps a gift your pet gave you by not requiring that the ultimate decision be made on his/her behalf.
+Please keep in mind that, although the above paints a gloomy picture of unassisted biological death, it is intended to address the most common reasons why families shy away from euthanasia.
+However, death will occur whether or not euthanasia is chosen.
+Death is the opposite of birth, not the opposite of life, and our species passes away without these medications every day.